 Jonathan is a dedicated bike commuter and former dog musher.
 When he isn't spending time under the fluorescent glow of office lights, he and his wife spend as much time as possible playing in the mountains.
 He is an Elder's Quorum instructor in his ward.

 Heidi Doggett graduated from Brigham Young University with a Bachelor of Arts in Theater and a minor in Anthropology.
-She dedicates much of her time to research and writing on the topics of feminism and the LDS church, as well as running No Dead Beetles; a blog she named after a nature show where a mother beetle worked herself to death trying to feed her offspring.
+She dedicates much of her time to research and writing on the women's topics and the LDS church, as well as running her blog No Dead Beetles and leading forums and workshops to discuss parenting and life balance issues.
 She lives in California with her spouse and two children.

 Jenne Erigero Alderks is a convert from Unitarian Universalism, a BYU graduate, wife, mother and professional birth attendant and parent educator.
 A panelist on the podcast Daughters of Mormonism, Jenne has shared extensively about her faith in Heavenly Mother.